dtewinkel/Twia.AzureFunctions.Extensions.OpenApi/ReadMe.md

 The following limitations apply:

-- Detection if a parameter is required or not is not implemented yet.
-This is mainly due to limitations in the framework.
 - Annotations for other types of parameters, such as query or header parameters are not yet supported.

 ### Responses